procount/pinn/README_PINN.md

 4. Different customisation "flavours" of an OS can be created as a master installation card, and the required ones can be selected and installed as required.
 This can save a lot of SD card space compared to storing a different full customised OS for each flavour.

 PINN now includes direct support for `noobsconfig`, so it is no longer necessary to add the `noobsconfig` files to your PINN installation.
 Just add your configuration and customisations files and install your "flavoured" OS.
 Please see (https://github.com/procount/noobsconfig) for full documentation on how to use this feature.

+The `configpath` command line option will cause PINN to search for the customised files in another location (folder or URL) rather than the same location as the os_info.json file for the OS, but this will affect ALL OSes.

 The [PiKitchen](http://www.pihardware.com/guides/pi-kitchen) is an example of how comprehensive these configurations can be if you want them to be.